-- Selegiline: An MAO-B Inhibitor drug used to treat Parkinson’s, it may help to reduce meth cravings and depression.
+- Selegiline: A medication most commonly used to treat Parkinson’s, it may help to reduce meth cravings and depression.

-- Fluoxetine: An SSRI antidepressant, it may reduce meth cravings.
+- Fluoxetine: An antidepressant, it may reduce meth cravings.

-- Imipramine: A tricyclic antidepressant, it has been shown to improve length of adherence to addiction treatment.
+- Imipramine: A tricyclic antidepressant, it has been shown to improve meth addiction treatment outcomes.

-- Mirtazapine: A new and unique antidepressant used for major depressive disorder, the way this medication works is not fully understood.
-Some studies indicate that it may be beneficial for use in meth detox by helping to reduce cravings.
+- Mirtazapine: An antidepressant used for major depressive disorder, the way this medication works is not fully understood, although it may be able to reduce cravings for meth.

-These medications will not “fix” the cravings for meth, but they will give our clients some relief and more time to develop the tools to deal with cravings in a healthy and constructive way.
+These medications are not a cure for meth addiction, but they will give our clients some relief and more time to develop the tools necessary to deal with cravings in a healthy and constructive way.

 Addiction in general is a very complex disease with a wide range of causes and contributing factors.
-Meth addiction is doubly so as meth users typically become antisocial at best, but more often paranoid or delusional.
-This lack of trust and a view of the world as hostile can make successful recovery much more challenging.
-The therapeutic practices used at the Summit Wellness Group are aimed at building trust in others and giving a client a feeling of security when opening up about their addiction and life.
-Further, we help our clients uncover some of the underlying thought processes and subsequent behaviors which may contribute to the negative cycle of addiction.
+Meth addiction is no exception, as the effects of long-term meth use can greatly compromise someone’s ability to trust and empathize with others.
+This lack of trust and a reduced ability to connect with others can make recovery more difficult.
+The therapeutic practices that we utilize are aimed at restoring trust in others and giving someone a feeling of security when opening up about their struggles with addiction.
+We work to help our clients uncover the underlying thought processes and behaviors that may contribute to the negative cycle of addiction.
 Some of the techniques that we use in this regard are referred to as “integrative talk therapies” and include: